mvs-develop/dev.bitshares.works/docs/development/installation/build_ubuntu.rst

 - Ubuntu 18.04 LTS (**64-bit**)
 - Ubuntu 16.04 LTS (**64-bit**)

 ..
-Note:: BitShares requires a 64-bit operating system to build, and will not build on a 32-bit OS.
+Note:: DNA requires a 64-bit operating system to build, and will not build on a 32-bit OS.

 ---------------